 Iowa’s manufacturers produces medical cannabis products in different forms and strengths, examples can be found at our two manufacturer's websites.

 - Oral forms - tablets, capsules, liquids, tinctures and sublingual forms

 - Topical forms - gels, ointments, creams, lotions and transdermal patches

 Dispensary Locations & Hours of Operation

-Medical Cannabidiol is currently available at five dispensaries across the state.
+Medical Cannabidiol is currently available at three dispensaries across the state.
 The locations include:

 - MedPharm Iowa – 5700 Sunnybrook Drive, Sioux City, IA 51106

 - Sun: Closed

 - MedPharm Iowa – 7239 Apple Valley Drive, Windsor Heights, IA 50324